Vespa Cloud lets you set up private endpoint services on your application clusters,

 test-network that resides in the GCP region us-central1, with a subnet test-subnet

-to hold the endpoint, behind an address to be named test-address, and that the service ID of your
+to hold the endpoint, behind an address to be named test-address, and the service ID of the

-Finally, this example uses the endpoint (forwarding rule) name test-endpoint, and the service directory namespace test-namespace;
+Finally, the endpoint is named badc0ffee, and the service directory namespace is my-tenant-my-app.

 Verify the VPC endpoint is connected to the Vespa cluster